OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 >
 > To use preview APIs:
 >
-> - You must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
+> - You must reference the **beta** library on the content delivery network (CDN) (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
 The [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and IntelliSense is found at the CDN and [DefinitelyTyped](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/office-js-preview/index.d.ts).
 You can install these types with `npm install --save-dev @types/office-js-preview`.
 For additional information, see the [@microsoft/office-js](https://www.npmjs.com/package/@microsoft/office-js) NPM package readme.
 > - You may need to join the [Office Insider program](https://insider.office.com) for access to more recent Office builds.
 >
 > To try out data types in Office on Windows, you must have an Excel build number greater than or equal to 16.0.14626.10000.
 To try out data types in Office on Mac, you must have an Excel build number greater than or equal to 16.55.21102600.